-Your mentee is there to seek development opportunities, self-learning, support and encouragement at a pace which suits him/her.
-Initially, your mentee may not feel very clear about what he/she wants from mentoring, and so your role as mentor is to help define these - although they may change as the mentoring process develops.
+Your mentee is there to seek development opportunities, self-learning, support and encouragement at a pace which suits them.
+Initially, your mentee may not feel very clear about what they want from mentoring, and so your role as a mentor is to help define these - although they may change as the mentoring process develops.